17 Free Online Tools to Make Your Life Easier

 DaVinci Resolve feels like a premium tool — and it’s free.

-My boyfriend Garrett (a professional videographer and editor) uses Adobe Premiere as his standard, but DaVinci Resolve is his top recommendation for a free alternative.
-It’s missing a few features, but it blows every other free video editor out of the water.
+My partner Garrett (a videographer and editor) uses Adobe Premiere as his standard, but DaVinci Resolve is his top recommendation for a free alternative.

 3. PicMonkey